rayford295/rayford295.github.io/_pages/about.md

   <h2>🌎 Miscellaneous</h2>

   <p>
-    Outside of research, I enjoy playing <strong>eFootball</strong> and following international football.
+    Outside of research, I enjoy playing <strong>eFootball</strong> and Messi is the best in my heart.
-    I am also a collector of <strong>football trading cards</strong>, especially cards of legendary players such as Messi.
+    I am also a collector of <strong>trading cards</strong>.
   </p>

   <div class="hobby-gallery">